codecasualty/djangoApi/README.md

 1) need full control over the logic like updating multiple datasources in one call processing files and rendering a synchronous response calling other api/services in same requests when we need access to local files or data

+what are viewsets
+viewsets accept functions to common end Points list :- to get list of Objects create:- creting new Objects retrieve :- to get specific Objects' update :- to updating Objects partial_update ;- updating part of objects destroy :- for deleting Objects

+takes care of alot of typical logic for us perfect for standard database operations fastest way to make database connections

+when to use viewsets
+a simple crud interface to your database a quick and simple api writing little to no customizations on logic working with standard data strucutres